gvwilson/sensibleadventures/santas/santas.md

 "That looks like a pyramid,"
-a small part of Finner's brain<sup>Not the part that evolved to keep them out of predators, but nearby.</sup> told the rest of them.
+a small part of Finner's brain<sup>Not the part that evolved to keep them out of predators---pyramids weren't really its concern.</sup> told the rest of them.

 The second santa got to her feet and brushed sand off her uniform, which had already started to turn a sandy-beige color.